Published: 12 May 2026 | Posted by: Chioma | Category: Women's Health, Weight Loss

 I was 8 months post-delivery and still carrying big belle like I was pregnant.
 People kept asking if I was expecting again — that question was killing me slowly.
 Three weeks into this guide, nobody has asked.
 My husband calls me his 'fine Lagos girl' again 😭❤️ I am not exaggerating when I say this guide changed my confidence completely.
 The ₦9,800 is the best money I've spent in a long time.

 This guide is life-changing for every Nigerian mum.
 The section about postpartum hormones opened my eyes completely — I finally understood WHY dieting alone was not working for me.
 Once I understood the science and followed the method, results came fast.
-7.4kg in 4 weeks.
+Four weeks in, I am writing this because I feel like a completely different woman.
 I still go out, eat at parties, enjoy food.
 My only regret is not finding this earlier.
 Share it with every mother you know.

 Can I still eat rice, eba, and swallow while losing postpartum belly fat?